verissimohenry/Capstone-project-Build-linter/README.md

 ## Test For Linter Errors

-> Copy your ruby file in the my_linters folder
+> Copy your ruby file in the Capstone-project-Build-linter folder

 ```
 $ ruby bin/main.rb